 When you’re hurting a lot, it’s easy to isolate, to not want to show your grief.
 You can often try to hide what you’re going through or convince yourself that it only makes it worse to open up to someone.
-Talking with a good friend who you trust and that knows how to be supportive can ease the loneliness.
-Your true friends want to be there for you — it’s an honor for them — and it’s what you would do it in return.
+Talking with a trusted good friend that knows how to be supportive can ease the loneliness.
+Your true friends want to be there for you — it’s an honor for them — and it’s what you would do if the roles were reversed.

-Often, there is a stage in grief when you fill your life with things that will take your mind away from what has happened.
+Often initially, you may fill your life with things that will take your mind away from what has happened.
 You go see friends, you throw yourself into work, or you become involved in a relationship.
-You say yes to every invitation you receive.
-You’re exhausted and you may know what you’re doing.
+You accept every invitation you receive.
+You’re exhausted and you may even realize what you’re doing.
 But you’re compelled to do it.

 In time, know it’s better to stop and face what’s waiting for you.
-It can feel more lonely to to be running away than standing still and feeling the pain.
+It can feel more lonely to to be running away than standing still.